iamdefinitelyahuman/py-solc-ast/README.md

 ```

-Fields mostly follow the expected [AST grammar](https://solidity.readthedocs.io/en/latest/miscellaneous.html#language-grammar), with the following differences:

-* `Block` nodes are omitted, the body of each `Block` is available within it's parent as `nodes`.
+Fields mostly follow the expected [AST grammar](https://solidity.readthedocs.io/en/latest/miscellaneous.html#language-grammar).
+One notable difference: `Block` nodes are omitted and the body of each `Block` is available within it's parent as the attribute `nodes`.
+Nodes containing a body are iterable and can be accessed with list-like syntax.
+Additionally, any child node with a `name` field is accessible using dict-like syntax.
-* `ExpressionStatement` nodes are replaced with their underlying `Expression`

 The following additional fields are also available:

 * Most nodes have a `baseNodeType` field as defined in [grammar.py](solcast/grammar.py)
 * `ContractDefinition` nodes have `dependencies` and `libraries` fields that point to related `ContractDefition` nodes

-When a node has a `nodes` field, it is iterable and can be accessed with list-like syntax.
-Additionally, any child node with a `name` field is accessible using dict-like syntax.
+When a node has a `nodes` field,

 Some Examples: